fuups/chamfer/components/button.md

 ## 5. Content & layout rules

-- Leading/trailing content must be wrapped in `span[data-slot="leading"]` / `span[data-slot="trailing"]` (or class equivalent) to manage gap tokens.
+- Wrap leading/trailing content in `.ch-button__leading` / `.ch-button__trailing` (or equivalent) to keep spacing tokens intact.
-- Default spacing between icon and label: `--ch-space-sm`; adjust per size scale.
+- Keep icons and label separated by `--ch-button-gap-inline` (defaults to `--ch-space-sm`).
-- Icon-only variant: apply `data-has-icon-only` (or `ch-button--icon-only`) so CSS can enforce square layout, center alignment, and accessible label requirements.
+- Use `ch-button--icon-only` when the label is visually hidden; provide `aria-label`.
-- Buttons should align to inline flex baseline for easy alignment in toolbars/forms.
+- Align buttons on the inline flex baseline to play nicely in forms and toolbars.
-- Text labels may wrap across lines; ensure enough inline space or use short labels for horizontal toolbars.
+- Allow labels to wrap; prefer concise copy to avoid overly tall buttons.

 ---